swspafomdeqgh72/notes/README.md

 - "Today's programming wisdom is to embrace the power of modularity and simplicity.
 Write code that's easy to understand, test, and maintain.
 Always strive for clarity over complexity, and remember: 'Simplicity is the ultimate sophistication.'
 As you build software, consider the SOLID principles and DRY (Don't Repeat Yourself) approach to structure your work effectively.
 Lastly, always be open to learning new tools, languages, and techniques as they emerge in this ever-evolving field."

 (Note: The quote within the text is attributed to Leonardo da Vinci, reflecting the timeless value of simplicity in all forms of craftsmanship, including software development.)

+# 2024-02-19
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on profiling and analysis.
+Remember that simplicity, readability, and modularity often lead to better performance in the long run."

+In essence, this quote emphasizes that trying to make a program faster before it's even complete or without data-driven insights can result in overly complex solutions, harder maintenance, and potentially overlook more significant performance bottlenecks.
+It's a timeless reminder for developers to strike a balance between efficiency and practicality.